cortexlabs/cortex/README.md

 ## Deploy

+* Run Cortex locally or as a production cluster on your AWS account.
 * Deploy TensorFlow, PyTorch, scikit-learn, and other models as web APIs.
 * Define preprocessing and postprocessing steps in Python.
-* Run Cortex locally or as a production cluster on AWS.

 <br>